shad-1/Learning-Log/README.md

 ## ASP.NET

 ## Debugging
 - If a parent component is not recieving the expected information from the child, dig into the way that the child is working.
-Odds are an even isn't being fired.
+Odds are an event isn't being fired.
 (11/2/21)